ACTEC Foundation History

 Rudy Ogburn Memorial Fund for the Southeast Fellows Institute

-The Foundation creates a charitable fund to receive and administer gifts in memory of longtime Fellow Rudy Ogburn.
+The Foundation created a charitable fund to receive and administer gifts in memory of longtime Fellow Rudy Ogburn.

 L. Henry Gissel, Jr. Spirit of ACTEC Lecture